Sheetal27-ai/Sheetal27-ai.github.ie/README.md

 ## My Experience

-My experice of induction program was very amazing and full of new learing and life lessons.
-I got to know a lot about various amazing personalities studied in this college.
-It has given me a great joy and confidence.
-Now I am all ready to embark on this new journey of my life and for all the challanges on the way.
-Thank you so much for organising this induction program.
-I am really greatfull to all the amazing professors and seniors involved in it.
+The induction program was an enriching experience filled with new learning and life lessons.
+It gave me an opportunity to interact with inspiring personalities and gain insights into college life.
+I feel more confident and excited to embark on this new journey.
+I am grateful to all the professors and seniors who organized this program and made it memorable.